apache/sling-site/src/main/jbake/content/documentation/bundles/content-loading-jcr-contentloader.md

 The initial content found in the [sling-test folder of the launchpad initial content](http://svn.apache.org/repos/asf/sling/trunk/launchpad/content/src/main/resources/content/sling-test) is verified by the [InitialContentTest](http://svn.apache.org/repos/asf/sling/trunk/launchpad/testing/src/test/java/org/apache/sling/launchpad/webapp/integrationtest/InitialContentTest.java) when running the *launchpad/testing* integration tests.

 Those tests can be used as verified examples of initial content loading.
 Contributions are welcome to improve the coverage of those tests.

+## ACLs and Principals

+By adding a `security:acl` object to a content node definition in JSON you can define an ACL for this node.
+For each array entry in this example an ACE is added.
+Example:

+    {
+        "security:acl": [
+            { "principal": "TestGroup1", "granted": ["jcr:read","jcr:write"] },
+            { "principal": "TestUser1", "granted": ["jcr:read"], "denied": ["jcr:write"] }
+        ]
+    }

+If ACLs already exist on the node you can add an `order` property to each array entry controlling the position where the new ACE is inserted into the list of existing ACEs.
+Possible values for this property:

+* **first**: Place the target ACE as the first amongst its siblings
+* **last**: Place the target ACE as the last amongst its siblings
+* **before xyz**: Place the target ACE immediately before the sibling whose name is xyz
+* **after xyz**: Place the target ACE immediately after the sibling whose name is xyz
+* **numeric**: Place the target ACE at the specified index

+You can also add new principals (users or groups) to the repository by adding a `security:principals` object.
+This is not related to any specific path/node, so you can add this JSON fragment anywhere.
+Example for creating one use and one group:

+    {
+        "security:principals": [
+            { "name": "TestUser1", "password": "mypassword", "extraProp1": "extraProp1Value" },
+            { "name": "TestGroup1", "isgroup": "true", "members": ["TestUser1"], "extraProp1": "extraProp1Value" }
+        ]
+    }

 [i18n-json-file-based]: https://sling.apache.org/documentation/bundles/internationalization-support-i18n.html#json-file-based